Mirror symmetry and open/closed correspondence for the projective line: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Song Yu for helpful explanations on the relationship between mirror symmetry and open/closed correspondence.
 The authors would also like to thank Bohan Fang and Chiu-Chu Melissa Liu for useful discussions.
-The second author is partially supported by the Natural Science Foundation of Beijing, China grant No. 1252008.
+The second author is partially supported by the Natural Science Foundation of Beijing, China (grant No. 1252008) and NSFC (grant No. 12571067).